 EatSafe has three main goals

-Consolidate and generate evidence about consumer values and perceptions related to food safety, gender roles and norms that may influence food-safety-related behaviour among consumers, vendors and other actors in the supply chain.
+Consolidate and generate knowledge and evidence about consumer values and perceptions related to food safety; gender roles and norms that may influence food-related behavior among consumers, vendors and other actors; and quantified food safety risks in traditional markets.

-Develop and test interventions and tools to support their implementation for consumers and market vendors to communicate about and/or reduce food safety risks.
+Develop and test interventions and tools to support their implementation for consumers and traditional market vendors to communicate about and/or reduce food safety risks

-Generate evidence on how to engage and empower consumers to demand safe, nutritious foods.
+Generate evidence of the impact of these interventions to engage and empower consumers and market actors to better obtain safe, nutritious foods.

 The program will be implemented in two phases in each country

-- Phase 1: Building the foundation for success: Consolidate evidence, fill context-specific knowledge gaps, and test innovative consumer- and vendor-facing tools to create demand and reduce risk.
+- Phase I: Building the foundation for success: Consolidate evidence, fill context-specific knowledge gaps, and test innovative consumer- and vendor-facing tools to create demand and reduce risk.

-- Phase 2: Gathering new knowledge and evidence to inform future programming: Implement a series of experimental interventions to generate new evidence on how to engage with and empower consumers to demand safe, nutritious foods.
+- Phase II: Gathering new knowledge and evidence to inform future programming: Implement a series of experimental interventions to generate new evidence on how to engage with and empower consumers to demand safe, nutritious foods.

-EatSafe is led by the Global Alliance for Improved Nutrition (GAIN), in partnership with the International Livestock Research Institute (ILRI) and Pierce Mill Entertainment and Education, and the Busara Center for Behavioral Economics.
+EatSafe is led by the Global Alliance for Improved Nutrition, in partnership with the International Livestock Research Institute, Pierce Mill Entertainment and Education, and the Busara Center for Behavioral Economics.